Curating Your Personal Gallery: A Guide to Selecting Wall Art for Every Room

 - Simplicity: Using basic shapes and clean lines

-- Negative space: Embracing emptiness as part of the design
+- Negative space: Embracing empty areas as part of the design

-- Quality over quantity: Fewer, but well-crafted pieces
+- Quality over quantity: Fewer, but well-made pieces

 The Psychological Impact of Minimalism on Viewers